-For a definition of “adverse employment action” in the context of retaliation, see Instruction 10.10 (Civil Rights—Title VII— “Adverse Employment Action” in Retaliation Cases).
+For a definition of “adverse employment action” in the context of retaliation, see Instruction 10.10 (Civil Rights—Title VII—“Adverse Employment Action” in Retaliation Cases).

-In order to be a protected activity, the plaintiff’s opposition must have been directed toward a discriminatory act by an employer or an agent of an employer.
+To be a protected activity, the plaintiff’s opposition must have been directed toward a discriminatory act by an employer or an agent of an employer.
 See E.E.O.C. v.
 Crown Zellerbach Corp., 720 F.2d 1008, 1013-14 (9th Cir.
 1983) (holding that employee’s objections to discriminatory practices by warehouse personnel manager, on facts presented, constituted opposition to discriminatory actions of employer); Trent v.
 Valley Elec.
 Ass’n, 41

 F.3d 524, 526 (9th Cir.
 1994) (stating that employee only needs to show “reasonable belief” that conduct being opposed was discriminatory).